EverlastEngineering/DrumToMIDI/README.md

 ```
 Creates Rock Band-style falling notes visualization in an MP4 video.
 I view this on my phone while I play along on my Roland drum kit.

+**Note:** On macOS, GPU-accelerated ModernGL rendering is used by default (1.7-2x real-time speedup).
+To use the legacy PIL renderer, add `--no-moderngl`.

 # Further Information

 For deeper details on each part of the pipeline, see: